 To learn more about the application process, click here.

-If you have specific questions about SHEC or would like to be placed on our mailing list to receive updates, please fill out this form.
+If you have specific questions about SHEC or would like to be placed on our mailing list to receive updates regarding upcoming applications, please fill out this form.

 Even though Options for Sexual Health considers Certification to be the optimum level of proficiency, other sexual health educators who are not Options for Sexual Health Certified may already be proficient.
 Options for Sexual Health recognizes this expertise while providing opportunities for continuing education, education program delivery, and networking.

 The SHEC program is comprised of three elements: a course component, a practicum component, and a continuing education requirement.
 The course component consists of a series of five 3-day workshops (modules) on specific related topics using evidence-based methodology to provide participants with sound theory and opportunities for observation, demonstration, presentation, facilitation, and evaluation.

 During the practicum, participants will each be required to perform 60 hours of sexual health education to various audiences.
 Fifteen of these hours will need be supervised and evaluated by a preceptor.
 Nearly half of the required 60 hours are accumulated during the course component.

 Once the course and practicum components are completed, recommendations for certification are reviewed by the SHEC Advisory Committee.

 The continuing education component requires a demonstration of participants’ ongoing knowledge, skills, and competency development through completion of approved courses, workshops, and ongoing sexual health education delivery.